thedoubleitches/thedoubleitches.github.io/_posts/2019-11-16-Letter to a stranger.md

   of your name on my lips, this presence of yours that I generate never fails to brighten up my mood only for it to somber when the realization hits that you were never really there.
+summary: I woke up this morning with your image stuck between my lashes and the taste of your name on my lips, this presence of yours that I generate never fails to brighten up my mood only for it to somber when the realization hits that you were never really there.

 ---
 I woke up this morning with your image stuck between my lashes and the taste of your name on my lips, this presence of yours that I generate never fails to brighten up my mood only for it to somber when the realization hits that you were never really there.